 World Water Day

-To celebrate World Water Day, the company got creative and clever with their direct mail campaign in Belgium.
-To emphasize the importance of water, the mailers were a blank blue until recipients held it under water to make the message appear.
+To celebrate World Water Day, this company got creative and clever with its direct mail campaign in Belgium.
+To emphasize the importance of water, the mailers were a blank blue until recipients held them underwater to make the message appear.

-In an effort to encourage large companies to conserve electricity and shut off their lights, Earth Hour sent out yellow candles in boxes designed to look like buildings to CEOs and industry leaders.
-The act of pulling the candle out of the box signified "turning off the lights."
+In an effort to encourage large companies to conserve electricity and shut off their lights, Earth Hour sent yellow candles in boxes designed to look like buildings to CEOs and industry leaders.
+The act of pulling the candle out of the box signified turning off the lights.

-To promote its new range of environmentally friendly e-bikes, Smart sent customers a helmet kit made out of recycled cardboard for customers to assemble themselves.
+To promote its new range of environmentally friendly e-bikes, Smart sent customers a helmet kit made from recycled cardboard for recipients to assemble themselves.

-In a great example of knowing your brand, Hell Pizza sent out fortune cookies to their customers with a dark twist on the fortunes inside – instead of vaguely optimistic fortunes, Hell Pizza included lines like decade-old expiration dates and joke calls for help.
+In a great example of knowing your brand, Hell Pizza sent out fortune cookies to their customers with a dark twist on the messages inside.
+Instead of optimistic fortunes, Hell Pizza included lines like decade-old expiration dates and joke calls for help.

 Direct mail marketing best practices

-There are many ways to succeed in direct mail marketing since it is such an open-ended and creative space, but there are several best practices you can follow to help ensure your campaigns’ success.
-Here are a few:
+There are many ways to succeed in direct mail marketing, since it’s an open-ended and creative space.
+However, here are a few tips on using direct mail for business to help ensure your campaigns’ success.

 - Keep your direct mail piece focused and clear of clutter.